aws-amplify/docs/ios/storage.md

 ## Amazon S3 Server-Side Encryption Support in iOS

 The AWS Mobile SDK for iOS supports server-side encryption of Amazon S3 objects.
-If you need server-side encryption for all of the objects that are stored in a bucket, use a bucket policy.To learn more about server-side encryption, see [PUT Object](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html).
+If you need server-side encryption for all of the objects that are stored in a bucket, use a bucket policy.
+To learn more about server-side encryption, see [PUT Object](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html).

 You can encrypt an object using AES256 server-side encryption as follows